DXgovernance/davi-monorepo/README.md

 1. Run hardhat node locally: `pnpm run dev-scripts:dev`
 2. Start docker containers: `pnpm run graph-node:dev` (Will require hardhat to be running and docker to be installed and open)
+3. Point `deployedHashedBytecodesJSON` to local in `./apps/guilds-subgraph/src/mappings/Create2Deployer/mapping.ts#L13` (const deployedHashedBytecodesJSON = local)
-3. Create and deploy local subgraphs (1.5 & guilds): `pnpm run subgraph:dev` (graph-node container should be running.
+4. Create and deploy local subgraphs (1.5 & guilds): `pnpm run subgraph:dev` (graph-node container should be running.
 Verify before execute start-local).
-4. After both subgraphs are deployed locally, build DAVI graph-client & run dApp with: `pnpm run davi:dev`.
+5. After both subgraphs are deployed locally, build DAVI graph-client & run dApp with: `pnpm run davi:dev`.
 If you don't want to wait for hardhat node and subgraphs do `davi:dev-no-wait`

 ### If you're on Linux: